 After taking a year off from performing (still traveling to experience music around the globe), Greenie returned to the decks in late 2005 at the height of the "mash-up" club explosion.
 Performing under the name FunkyGreenie, the very same style that he had explored in the Boston underground 15 years earlier was suddenly bringing him to some of the biggest mainstream rooms in Las Vegas, Miami, Seattle, San Francisco and Denver.

 Sensing the opportunity to make a unique mark on the mash-up scene, Greenie would eschew the common "top 40 mixed with rock" formula and instead blend house grooves and hip-hop, progressive trance with classic rock, and electro bangers with dance-pop.
 Greenie "released" dozens of bootleg blends and remixes among fellow colleagues and on the Web, and his reputation and fan base exploded By early 2007 Greenie was playing 5 nights a week in Denver with residencies at LoDo hotspots Tryst, Below and Slim 7.
 In 2008, Greenie accepted a Friday residency at the recently-opened Beta Nightclub, performing under his own name for the first time in his life.

-After a whirlwind three years of producing and performing in the mainstream, Greenie returned in 2009 to the pure grooves of tech house and driving rhythms of techno that first attracted his heart and soul in.
-A relentless travel hound, Greenie has since since made over 140 appearances in 39 different cities throughout North America and Europe.
+After a twelve-year whirlwind of producing and performing in the mainstream, Greenie returned in 2009 to the pure grooves of house and driving rhythms of techno that first attracted his heart and soul in.
+A relentless travel hound, Greenie has since since made over 170 appearances in 44 different cities throughout North America and Europe.
 He is the founder of The Elements, now celebrating 4 years of weekly and monthly parties.